 The Racial Restrictive Covenants Project involves research teams at the University of Washington and Eastern Washington University working to identify racial restrictions buried in property records.
 These (no-longer) legally-enforced restrictions were used to prevent people who were not white from buying, renting, or occupying property.
 In May 2021, the legislature passed HB 1335 charging us with identifying neighborhoods covered by racist deed provisions across the State of Washington.
-To date the project has located documents covering over 65,000 properties.
+To date the project has located documents covering more than 70,000 properties.
 To do so we have examined more than 7 million property records, many through digital processes, but others requiring visual examination.
-We have been helped by more that 1,300 volunteers.
+We have been helped by more than 1,500 volunteers.

 Interactive map shows King County restrictions covering more than 44,000 properties